turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 ## Define and Identify

-During this first section of the lesson, you have a worksheet to follow along with.
-Feel free to take notes as we go on that or in your notebook.
-At the end, you'll be given a minute or so to make sure you have notes on the worksheet.

 ## Methods

 A **Method** is a group of related instructions that achieves some purpose.
 If you open up pry and type: